MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Related Work

-The advancement of scalable embodied intelligence is critically dependent on large-scale, realistic data.
-However, collecting real-world robot data via human demonstration is a time-consuming and labor-intensive process.
-Video generation models~\cite{wan22,cogvideox,hunyuanvideo} have emerged as a cost-effective alternative for synthesizing photorealistic data for policy learning.
-Models like UniPi~\cite{UniPi} and AVDC~\cite{AVDC} frame robotic planning as a text-to-video generation problem, where imagined visual futures are subsequently translated into executable actions via inverse dynamics models.
-WoW~\cite{wow} and Robodreamer~\cite{robodreamer} structure video models as world models that learn latent physical dynamics from extensive interaction data to achieve compositional generalization.
-While these methods demonstrate strong semantic understanding, they lack fine-grained control over the precise execution of manipulation tasks~\cite{controllable}.
-This gap often leads to logical failures and physical inconsistencies, particularly in long-horizon scenarios.
-Another category of methods, such as IRASim~\cite{IRASim} and RoboMaster~\cite{robomaster}, employs explicit trajectory guidance for more precise control.
-However, these approaches necessitate complex manual annotations, including detailed motion paths and object masks, which severely limits their scalability and autonomy.
-In contrast, MIND-V's hierarchical architecture autonomously decomposes high-level commands into executable instructions for the generator, enabling the generation of long-horizon high-fidelity manipulation videos without requiring extra manual guidance.
+Scalable embodied intelligence critically depends on large-scale data, yet collecting real-world robotic demonstrations is costly and labor-intensive.
+Video World Models (VWMs)~\cite{zhang2026robostereo}, which predict future states from current observations, have emerged as an efficient alternative for synthesizing photorealistic training data.
+UniPi~\cite{UniPi} and AVDC~\cite{AVDC} frame robotic planning as a text-to-video generation problem, while WoW~\cite{wow}, DreamDojo~\cite{dreamdojo}, and RoboDreamer~\cite{robodreamer} learn latent physical dynamics from large-scale video interaction data to achieve compositional generalization.
+Despite strong semantic understanding, these methods lack fine-grained control over manipulation execution~\cite{controllable}, which can cause logical failures and physical inconsistencies in long-horizon settings.
+A complementary line of work, including IRASim~\cite{IRASim}, Cosmos~\cite{cosmos}, and RoboMaster~\cite{robomaster}, employs explicit trajectory guidance for more precise action modeling, but requires dense manual annotations such as motion paths and object masks, limiting scalability and autonomy. \MindV{} addresses both limitations through a hierarchical architecture that autonomously decomposes high-level commands into executable generator instructions, enabling long-horizon, high-fidelity manipulation video synthesis without additional manual supervision.